wpengine/hwptoolkit/docs/explanation/which-queries-to-use.md

 ## Which one should you use and why?

+While the `/graphql` endpoint is easy and clean; rewrite rules, .htaccess configurations, or plugin conflicts can all break this endpoint.
+The `/index.php?graphql` endpoint can be a more resilient alternative to ensure your requests are still processed correctly.
 If your application only talks to a WP instance(s) with pretty permalinks enabled and you trust that will not change, it’s safe to use the clean `/graphql` endpoint.

 If you don't know or don't trust the config to change, `/index.php?graphql` is recommended.
 WordPress is very flexible with URL routing, and even if your permalinks are enabled, the URL `/index.php?graphql` is still valid.